Individuals with significant control -TBD

 Starting in June 2019, most corporations created under the Canada Business Corporations Act need to keep a register of individuals with significant control.
 This provides greater transparency over who owns and controls Canadian businesses, and helps law enforcement agencies expose activities like money laundering and tax evasion.

 Not sure you're federally incorporated?
 Find out by searching for a federal corporation.
 If your business shows up, check that it's incorporated under the Canada Business Corporations Act.

 An individual with significant control, or ISC, is someone who owns or controls a corporation.
 This individual:

-- controls or directs a significant number of shares
+- owns, controls or directs a significant number of shares

 - has a combination of any of these factors.

 An individual can also be an ISC if they own or control a significant number of shares with one or more individuals.
 For example, an individual may individually own less than 25% of a corporation's shares, but has an agreement with other shareholders to vote the shares the same way.
 If this group of individuals collectively owns 25% or more of a corporation's shares, each member of the group is considered an ISC and needs to be recorded in the register.

 A significant number of shares is:

 - 25% of all the shares based on the fair market value of the shares.

 The register of individuals with significant control is a document ― for example, a logbook, database or spreadsheet ― that contains information about each ISC.